catherineguo/pet-connector-client/README.md

 ## Development
 After setting up the back end using Ruby on Rails, I spent the majority of my time on this project building out the front end interface.
 I used Handlebars to handle (no pun intended) displaying the checklists fetched from the server.
 I incorporated more modals in this project than in my first one because I thought it was the best way to display the "new checklist" and "edit checklist" forms.
 At first, when I created the "edit checklist" form, I left the fields blank, which inevitably led to the problem of blank fields overwriting fields that already had data.
 I realized I could populate the fields in the edit form by making a GET request for the specific checklist and populating the fields with the data currently in the database.

+Overall, I'm quite pleased with how the front end turned out (mostly thanks to Bootstrap for styling).

 ## Unsolved Problems
 - "New Checklist" button changes to green color when clicked because it is a modified Bootstrap Success button.
 - Order of checklists seems random (not sorted by ID, date created, date updated, etc.)